Collection Development Policy

 Scope of Collection

-The CCMS library exists to support the unique academic needs of CCMS students and faculty; therefore, the collection is necessarily narrow in scope.
+The LRC exists to support the unique academic needs of CCMS students and faculty; therefore, the collection is necessarily narrow in scope.
 The library acquires materials in a variety of formats that focus on the embalming sciences, funeral directing arts, and other mortuary science-related topics.
 In addition, the library acquires and maintains a small collection of general education resources.

 Criteria for Selection

 To ensure the collection is relevant and supports the curriculum, the LRC Director collaborates with faculty in selection decisions.
 In addition, acquisition input may come from student or staff requests.
 In considering titles for inclusion in the library, the following criteria are used: academic need, individual merit of item, currency, relevancy, existing holdings, and budget.
 The LRC Director is ultimately responsible for the acquisition and removal of holdings.

 To ensure the collection remains current, relevant, and useful, the LRC Director audits holdings regularly.
 Removal of holdings criteria includes relevancy, currency, usage, and condition.
 Removed items are donated to local libraries or book resellers where appropriate.